 top of page

-The phrases and words here reflect the Kayan worldview, capturing the essence of Kayan daily life.
-While modern terms are yet to be explored, particularly those related to modern living and technology, readers are encouraged to scroll down to the end of the page for interesting short paragraphs in Kayan-English-Kayan, including conversations about the Kayan migration to Sarawak based on Kayan oral history.
+The phrases and words on this page (and the Kayan phrases pages) reflect the Kayan worldview, capturing the essence of Kayan daily life.
+While modern terms are yet to be explored, particularly those related to modern living and technology, readers are encouraged to scroll through the pages for interesting short paragraphs in Kayan-English-Kayan, including conversations about the Kayan migration to Sarawak based on Kayan oral history.

 Marung kanen